wangziqi2013/wangziqi2013.github.io/_posts/2019-09-11-ooo-commit-processors.markdown

 as the logical register ID is retained after the physical register becomes inactive.
 A checkpoint can always restore to the same logical-to-physical mapping, since the entry will not be modified before the physical register is released, which can only happen when the current checkpoint commits.

+The pipeline works as follows.
+The frontend maintains a checkpoint buffer, which is a FIFO queue holding the two sets of control bits and the reference counter.
+At any moment of operation, there is always at least one checkpoint in the buffer.
+The current checkopoint is the tail (newest) checkpoint, whose checkpoint ID is its index in the queue.
+When a new checkpoint is added, a slot is allocated from the tail of the queue, and the current content of the renaming table is copied into the slot.
+The reference counter is initialized to zero.